-The following article shares highlights and insights from one of our Expert Series events, which are exclusive for Young Scholars and their parents.
+The following article expands on highlights and insights from one of our Expert Series events, which are exclusive for Young Scholars and their parents.

 Summary